 For law school application:

 A resume written in support of your law school application needs to be academically focused since your audience will be admissions committees rather than a prospective employer.
 Thus, skip sections like “Objective” and even “Summary of Qualifications” since your audience clearly knows why you are applying.
 Law school resumes may be a little longer than traditional resumes and include more hobbies, activities, and experiences beyond the professional realm since, in the absence of an interview, they can help paint a picture of who you are as a whole person.
 Yet, you should always follow individual school's directions and focus mainly on education and academic performance, work experience, and community or campus involvement that can help you highlight relevant skills and personal traits.
 In particular, include and explain college honors if not intuitive; senior or honors thesis, research and other similar intellectual pursuits; study abroad; and language/s spoken with proficiency.
-When detailing co-curricular and employments, highlight accomplishments vs. sheer "duties".
+When detailing co-curriculars and employments, highlight accomplishments vs. sheer "duties".
 A few years ago, Harvard Law made available these examples:

 Depending on whether you are applying for a summer job, a gap year position or a seat in an entering law school class, you will be exposed to various interviewing formats.
 A prepared interviewee knows the similarities and differences between the formats and has practiced appropriately.

 Only a relatively small number of law schools conduct interviews as part of their admission process.
 Of the schools that interview candidates, some do so in one-on-one interactions while others in a group format.
 Some schools allow applicants to request an interview while others conduct them on an invitation-only basis.
 Some schools will give you the option to conduct the interview in person vs. remotely, via phone or Skype for example.
 Whenever feasible, always opt for visiting the school in person to better evaluate your fit with that program and community.
-Clarifying your interview format, duration, medium, etc. and thoroghly researching the school(s) and reflecting upon how to best discuss your qualifications will be great steps toward your successful preparation.
+Clarifying your interview format, duration, medium, etc. and thoroughly researching the school(s) and reflecting upon how to best discuss your qualifications will be great steps toward your successful preparation.

 - See Tips for Law School Admissions Interviews